Pratiksha181/final/content/about/_index.md

 I am currently pursuing my B.Sc. in Statistics while parallelly learning data science using R. An avid learner and active in different co-curriculars.
           I love to solve problems and implementing it on my own simpler way.
 I have knowledge in Data Science, Machine Learning and Application Development.
-I currently learning Web Development.
+I am currently learning Web Development using shiny and flex framework.